ho-nl/magento2-ReachDigital_InventorySourceReservations/ISReservations/README.md

 ## TODO

 - Implement mview.xml for asynchronous indexing.
-Currently we directly invoke the indexer in either case.
+Currently, we directly invoke the indexer in either case.